-UW Bothell counselors are licensed mental health professionals and provide a broad range of treatment approaches, depending on the unique needs of each client.
+UW Bothell counselors are licensed mental health professionals and provide a broad range of treatment approaches, depending on the unique needs of each person.
 Approaches your counselor may use include cognitive-behavioral, solution-focused, interpersonal, emotionally-focused, and other treatment that the counselor and you feel will best meet your needs.
-Within these approaches, counselors actively incorporate the personal and cultural values and experiences that reflect the diversity that each individual brings.
+Within these approaches, counselors practice cultural humility and strive to provide counseling from the student's cultural identity to support our wonderfully diverse community.

 Lillian Chen, Psy.D.

 Lillian Chen is a Licensed Psychologist in Washington State (#PY 60522189).
 "I received my doctorate degree in Clinical Psychology from University of Denver.
 Prior to attending graduate school in the US, I was born in Taiwan and grew up in Canada.
 My experience living in different countries enables me to see things from diverse lenses.
 I want to understand your story and the nuance of your emotional experience, help you acquire a deeper understanding of who you are, where you come from, and how you arrive at this point in life.
 I enjoy working with stress, anxiety, depression, identity exploration, and life transition common among college students.
 My clinical specialties include relationship problems, grief and loss, self-confidence, perfectionism, multicultural counseling, and acculturation stress.
 Due to my bicultural background, I provide bilingual counseling (English and Mandarin) and have expertise in working with Asian and international students.
 I’d love to work in partnership with you in finding the path that will lead to your emotional well-being and academic success.
 During spare time, I enjoy travelling, dancing, solving mystery and…. did I say I am a big Harry Potter fan?"